Naggar Castle

 Naggar Castle is a medieval castle, located in Kullu, Himachal Pradesh, India.
-Built by Raja Sidh Singh of Kullu in around 1460 A.D, it was taken over to Himachal Pradesh Tourism Development Corporation (HPTDC), to run as a heritage hotel, since 1978.
+Built by Raja Sidh Singh of Kullu around 1460 A.D, it was taken over by the Himachal Pradesh Tourism Development Corporation (HPTDC), to run as a heritage hotel, in 1978.

 History

 It was the official seat of kings for centuries.
 According to a legend, Raja Sidh Singh used stones from the abandoned palace (Gardhak) of Rana Bhonsal to build the castle.
-He ordered the labourers to form a human chain over the Beas river connecting its left and right banks to transfer the stones manually.
-The castle survived the earthquake of 1905.
-While most houses in the valley and the nearby city of Jawa were completely ruined, the castle's use of earthquake-proof techniques helped it sustain despite the calamity.